 - MUS 251, 252, 253, 254, 255

 - Two selections from MUS 250, 256, 257, 260, 336, 353 technique courses

 - MUS 258 Technology for Music Educators (.50 credit)

 - MUS 362 Instrumental and Choral Ensembles

-A student must earn at least a 2.75 general grade-point average and a 2.75 grade-point average in the music major.
+A student must maintain a 2.75 general grade-point average and a 2.75 grade-point average in the music education major.